 Accounts Receivable and Allowance for Doubtful Accounts - Accounts receivable are customer obligations due under normal trade terms.
 They are stated at the amount management expects to collect.
 We sell our software products and transaction processing services to companies involved in a variety of industries that provide some form of credit or prepaid financing options or perform financial services.
-We perform continuing credit evaluations of our customers' financial condition and we do not require collateral.
+We perform continuing credit evaluations of our customers' financial condition, and we do not require collateral.
 The amount of accounting loss for which we are at risk in these unsecured receivables is limited to their carrying value.

 Senior management reviews accounts receivable on a regular basis to determine if any receivables will potentially be uncollectible.
 We include any accounts receivable balances that are estimated to be uncollectible in our overall allowance for doubtful accounts.
 After all attempts to collect a receivable have failed, the receivable is written off against the allowance.
-Based on the information available to us, we believe our allowance for doubtful accounts as of December 31, 2022 is adequate.
+Based on the information available to us, we believe our allowance for doubtful accounts as of December 31, 2023 and 2022 is adequate.
 However, actual write-offs might exceed the recorded allowance.
-Refer to Note 4 for additional information.
+Refer to Note 5 for additional information.

 Property and Equipment - Property and equipment are recorded at cost and depreciated over their estimated useful lives using the straight-line method.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful life of the related asset.
-Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is credited or charged to income.
+Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts, and any resulting gain or loss is credited or charged to income.
 Repairs and maintenance costs are expensed as incurred.
 We continually evaluate whether events and circumstances have occurred that indicate the remaining estimated useful life of property and equipment may warrant revision, or that the remaining balance of these assets may not be recoverable.
 An asset is considered to be impaired when its carrying amount exceeds the sum of the undiscounted future net cash flows expected to result from the use of the asset and its eventual disposition.
 The amount of the impairment loss, if any, which is equal to the amount by which the carrying value exceeds its fair value, is charged to current operations.

-Internal-use software and system development costs incurred to develop or obtain software, which is intended for internal use, are not capitalized until the preliminary project stage is completed and management, with the relevant authority, authorizes and commits to funding a software project and it is probable that the project will be completed and the software will be used to perform the function intended.
+Internal-use software and system development costs incurred to develop or obtain software, which is intended for internal use, are not capitalized until the preliminary project stage is completed and management, with the relevant authority, authorizes and commits to funding a software project and it is probable that the project will be completed, and the software will be used to perform the function intended.
 Costs incurred during a software development project's preliminary stage and post-implementation stage are expensed as incurred.
 Application development activities that are eligible for capitalization include software design and configuration, development of interfaces, coding, testing, and installation.
-Capitalized internal-use software or system is ready for its intended use.
-There was no amortization expense related to internal-use software in the periods ended December 31, 2022 or 2021.

-The cost of each major class of property and equipment at December 31, 2022 and 2021 is as follows:
+Capitalized internal-use software and systems costs are subsequently amortized on a straight-line basis over a three to seven-year period after project completion and when the related software or system is ready for its intended use.
+There was no material amortization expense related to internal-use software in the periods ended December 31, 2023 or 2022.
+The cost of each major class of property and equipment at December 31, 2023 and 2022 is as follows: